Remake0992/Remake0992.github.io/_tabs/about.md

 I am currently pursuing a bachelors of Information Science at the University of North Carolina at Greensboro.
 I'm expected to graduate in 2027.
 After graduation, I plan to move to Japan.

 I have a strong passion for all gadgets, especially those that promote productivity and focus.
-You might see me rant a few times about that here on this site.
+I'm sorry if you've been subjected to one of my rants.

 ### Certifications I am actively pursuing: